Edgeberry/Edgeberry-Device-Hub/README.md

 ## Microservices

+- **Core Orchestrator (`core-service/`)**
+  - Hosts the Fleet Hub orchestrator HTTP service (default :8080) and serves the built Web UI from `ui/build` in production.
+Provides a health endpoint at `/healthz`.
+Intended as the entrypoint for users accessing the UI and, optionally, for light orchestration duties.

 - **API (`api/`)**
   - Public HTTP surface for the Fleet Hub.
 Handles authn/z, exposes REST and WebSocket endpoints, talks to internal services over D-Bus, and attributes MQTT events to devices.